delphic-digital/Skeletor.docs/content/development/javascript.md

 weight: 1
 ---

 Skeletor comes with a JavaScript structure that utilizes [RequireJS](http://requirejs.org).
-Some JS helper libraries and plugins are included automatically:
+Some JS helper libraries and plugins are included automatically.

 ### Brief overview of structure